frjo/ansible-roles/README.md

 ## Common Pi

+Notice: Still only tested for Drupal 9 hosts

 Common configurations for Raspberry Pi (Raspian) including things like firewall, dns and ntp.
 I add this role to all my Raspberry Pi playbooks, hence the name.